alexbriannaughton/chore-chart-app/README.md

 - Animated wheel for chart
 - messageboard on a family's wheel page
 - click to describe particular chore in more detail. will need a description attribute for tasks.
+- view chart history--who had certain tasks in the past

 ## DB Schema
 ### ChoreChart